-- \diamond average wait and transfer time - ♦ percent of passengers requiring a transfer - ♦ customer perception of wait time and transfer time
+- average wait and transfer time - percent of passengers requiring a transfer

 Few systems report such data, so it is difficult to make broad conclusions about the impact of specific BRT elements on wait and transfer times, but some trends can be noted.
 As expected, systems where the frequency was improved and spacing between vehicles was regulated yielded positive passenger ratings of wait time.
 In addition, integrated networks such as Pittsburgh's busways resulted in reduced wait time along trunk segments and reduced time associated with transferring.
 Many passengers do not have to transfer at all, while passengers who do still transfer report improvements in the ease of transferring.